EbenZergaw/spider-crm/README.md

 1. Customer Interaction and Data Entry
     - Process new orders and service requests.
-    - Enter new customer information or retrieves existing customer profiles during interactions.
+    - Enter new customer information.
+    - View existing customer information.
     - Update customer profiles with recent interactions, inquiries, or feedback.
 2. Project Management:
     - Create and assign tasks for current orders to relevant departments.